plumier/plumier/website/docs/Mongoose-Helper.md

 3. If none above provided, connection should be done manually using `mongoose.connect()` function.

 ## Domain Model Declaration
-Plumier Mongoose Helper uses tinspector to extract type metadata on runtime.
+Plumier Mongoose Helper uses reflection to extract type metadata on runtime.
 Currently there are two domain models declaration supported

 ### Using Property Field
 ```typescript